persepolisdm/persepolis/README.md

 ### How to report issues or how to ask a question

-If you have any question and if you want to report a bug or suggest a new feature feel free to [create an issue here](https://github.com/persepolisdm/persepolis/issues)
+If you have any question or if you want to report a bug or suggest a new feature feel free to [create an issue here](https://github.com/persepolisdm/persepolis/issues)

 ## Contact us